ryantd42/NY-Legislative-Git/2023/A7524A-2023/bill.md

  THE  GENERAL  MUNICIPAL  LAW  SHALL  BE ALLOWED A CREDIT AGAINST THE TAX IMPOSED BY THIS ARTICLE EQUAL TO EIGHT  HUNDRED  DOLLARS.
-In  order  to receive this credit a volunteer firefighter or volunteer ambulance work- er must have been active for the entire taxable year for which the cred- it is sought.
+In  order  to receive this credit a volunteer firefighter or volunteer ambulance work-
-  (2)  [If]  FOR TAXABLE YEARS BEGINNING BEFORE JANUARY FIRST, TWO THOU- SAND TWENTY-FOUR, IF a taxpayer receives a real property  tax  exemption

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11501-01-3
+  LBD11501-04-4
- A. 7524  2
+ A. 7524--A  2

+ er must have been active for the entire taxable year for which the cred- it is sought.
- relating  to  such  service  under title two of article four of the real property tax law, such taxpayer shall not be eligible for  this  credit;
+  (2)  [If]  FOR TAXABLE YEARS BEGINNING BEFORE JANUARY FIRST, TWO THOU- SAND TWENTY-FOUR, IF a taxpayer receives a real property  tax  exemption relating  to  such  service  under title two of article four of the real property tax law, such taxpayer shall not be eligible for  this  credit;
  provided,  however  (A)  if the taxpayer receives such real property tax exemption in the two thousand seven taxable year as a result  of  making application therefor in a prior year or (B) if the taxpayer notifies his or  her assessor in writing by December thirty-first, two thousand seven of the taxpayer's intent to discontinue such real property tax exemption by not re-applying for such real property  tax  exemption  by  the  next taxable status date, such taxpayer shall be eligible for this credit for the  two thousand seven taxable year.
 FOR TAXABLE YEARS BEGINNING ON OR AFTER JANUARY FIRST, TWO THOUSAND TWENTY-FOUR, A  TAXPAYER  IS  ELIGIBLE FOR  THIS  CREDIT  EVEN  IF  THEY  RECEIVE A REAL PROPERTY TAX EXEMPTION RELATING TO SUCH SERVICE UNDER TITLE TWO OF ARTICLE  FOUR  OF  THE  REAL PROPERTY TAX LAW.
   (3)  In  the  case  of  [a  husband and wife] SPOUSES who file a joint return and who both individually  qualify  for  the  credit  under  this subsection  FOR  TAXABLE YEARS BEGINNING ON AND AFTER JANUARY FIRST, TWO THOUSAND SEVEN AND BEFORE JANUARY FIRST, TWO THOUSAND  TWENTY-FOUR,  the amount  of the credit allowed shall be four hundred DOLLARS.
 FOR TAXABLE YEARS BEGINNING ON AND AFTER JANUARY FIRST,  TWO  THOUSAND  TWENTY-FOUR, THE AMOUNT OF THE CREDIT SHALL BE SIXTEEN HUNDRED dollars.
   (4)  If the amount of the credit allowed under this subsection for any taxable year shall exceed the taxpayer's tax for such year,  the  excess shall  be treated as an overpayment of tax to be credited or refunded in accordance with the provisions of section six hundred eighty-six of this article, provided, however, that no interest shall be paid thereon.
   § 2.
+The opening paragraph and  paragraph  (a)  of  subdivision  2  of section  466-a  of the real property tax law, as added by chapter 670 of the laws of 2022, are amended to read as follows:
+  Such exemption shall not be granted to an enrolled member of an incor- porated volunteer fire company, fire department or  incorporated  volun- tary  ambulance  service  residing  in  such CITY, VILLAGE, TOWN, SCHOOL DISTRICT, SPECIAL DISTRICT, FIRE DISTRICT OR county unless:
+  (a) the applicant resides in the  city,  town  [or],  village,  SCHOOL DISTRICT,  SPECIAL  DISTRICT, FIRE DISTRICT OR COUNTY which is served by such incorporated volunteer fire company or fire department or  incorpo- rated voluntary ambulance service;
+  §  3.
 This act shall take effect on the first of April next succeeding the date on which it shall have become a law.